 FAQ’s

-AD is the most common type of dementia; it starts with memory loss and gets worse over time.
-In end-stage disease, many people are dependent on caretakers.
-There is no cure, but there are treatment options for Alzheimer’s disease.1
+Alzheimer’s disease is the most common type of dementia; it starts with memory loss and gets worse over time.
+There is no cure, but there are treatment options that may improve some symptoms and some treatments aim to slow or delay the progression of Alzheimer’s disease.1

 Scientists don’t know precisely what causes Alzheimer’s Disease, but it is related to the accumulation of proteins in the brain, specifically amyloid plaques and tau neurofibrillary tangles, that lead to brain degeneration.1